 South Africa has very high rates of child poverty.
-In 2011, 58% of children lived below the lower poverty line (R604 per month).
+In 2012, 56% of children lived below the lower poverty line (R635 per month).
 Income poverty rates have fallen consistently since 2003.
-Significant decreases in child poverty occur across all provinces except the Northern Cape.
 This poverty reduction is largely the result of a massive expansion in the reach of the Child Support Grant over the same period.
+Although there have been reductions in child poverty rates, large numbers of children still live in extreme poverty: in 2012 over 10 million children lived below the "lower bound" poverty line.

-There are substantial differences in poverty rates across the provinces.
-Using the lower poverty line, over 70% of children in Limpopo and the Eastern Cape are poor.
-Gauteng and the Western Cape have the lowest child poverty rates - calculated at 34% and 32% respectively.
+There are substantial differences in provincial poverty rates.
+Using the lower bound poverty line, over 70% of children in Limpopo and the Eastern Cape are poor.
+Gauteng and the Western Cape have the lowest child poverty rates, at 34% and 27% respectively.

-There are glaring racial disparities in income poverty: while twothirds (66%) of African children lived in poor households in 2011, only 2% of White children lived below this poverty line, and poverty rates for Coloured and Indian children were 30% and 8% respectively.

-There are no significant differences in child poverty levels across gender or age groups.
+There are glaring racial disparities in income poverty: while 63% of African children lived in poor households in 2012, only 1% of White children lived below this poverty line, and poverty rates for Coloured and Indian children were 28% and 7% respectively.
+There were no significant differences in child poverty levels across gender or age groups.

-While other Children Count indicators span the period from 2002 onwards, the poverty analysis uses 2003 as its baseline.
-This is because the General Household Survey (GHS) did not capture information on social grants in its first year, so income from grants could not be included in household income for 2002.
+The poverty analysis uses 2003 as its baseline because the General Household Survey did not capture information on social grants in its first year, so income from grants could not be included in household income calculations for 2002.